Anna Faris’ Tell-All Book: Husband Chris Pratt Calls Her ‘Terrifying’ In The Foreword

 So is their separation Anna’s way of punishing Chris for something?
 There has been no news of that, but there are hints in Faris’ book at things that did cause conflict between them on occasion.
 Perhaps one of these issues, or some combination of them, became something larger and prompted the sad decision to separate.

 One of these issues was occasional jealousy from Anna’s end when Chris had to share on-screen kisses with female co-stars.
 She wrote that she had learned to develop friendships with these women, however, instead of creating drama.
-Press coverage of a friendship between Pratt and co-star Jennifer Lawrence during the filming of “Passengers” implied the possibility of something beyond a professional relationship between the two.
+Press coverage of a friendship between Pratt and co-star Jennifer Lawrence during the filming of Passengers implied the possibility of something beyond a professional relationship between the two.
 In her book, Faris talks about a growing friendship between her and Lawrence and indicates that Chris was always supportive of his wife throughout that situation and other similar ones.

 Anna mentions a time when Pratt was jealous of one of her working relationships as well — Chris Evans whom she met while filming What’s Your Number?
 She describes the three of them becoming good friends, and Faris indicates in her book that jealousy was no longer an issue between them.